alibaba/table-computing/README.md

 2. -Xmx parameter should be appropriate.
 Since the table data are all store on the off-heap memory to improve performance too large
  -Xmx will lead to belatedly memory release which may give rise to OOM, while too small -Xmx will lead to too frequently GC to reduce the throughput.
+3. Not only the old GC stop the world young GC also stop the world transiently, more threads means more garbage generation means more GC means more often STW means thread CPU usage cannot be raised, you may find use more StreamProcessing thread cannot increase the throughput now you should start a new JVM (can be on the same machine use localhost:anotherPort).
+ Actually use N thread can not get N times throughput you may need start a new JVM, you can also use `top -H -p pid` to see whether the compute-X named threads CPU usage approximate 100% to make your decision.